denisecase/meal-planner/README.md

 # Meal Planner

-Simple HTML5 app to build a list of meals from options.
+Simple HTML5 app to build a list of meals from a list of favorite options.
 Uses local browser storage only.

 ## Links